 There's more to the Fibaro Motion Sensor than that, though: it can automatically fire up your smart home lighting, or switch it down or off when it detects movement, and can also be set to switch lights on or off automatically by detecting the amount of ambient light in a room.

 You can also include it in any smart home 'scenes' you’ve created – so you could have it automatically set the lights to come on when at certain times or day or night, for example.
 The Fibaro Motion Sensor is available in two different versions – one for Z-Wave compatible systems (including Amazon Echo and Samsung SmartThings) and there's also a HomeKit version for Apple fans.

 The Arrival Sensor, also listed in some places as the SmartThings Presence Sensor, is one of the smarter smart home objects for a very simple reason: resembling the Tile's wireless key finder, it's a Zigbee-enabled key fob that you can attach to or place inside a loved one's belongings and have it trigger an alert every time they arrive at or leave home.
 On the face of it, this sounds slightly stalkerish, but the Arrival Sensor is also a little cleverer than that.

 For one thing, the Arrival Sensor is part of Samsung’s SmartThings smart home range, which includes things like smart plugs and motion sensors, so it can be used to trigger custom events – such as automatically switching the lights on when your partner or other members of your household nears home.

 It's also handy for keeping tabs on pets or elderly relatives who have a tendency to wander from home.
-If you're after one of the best smart home sensors of 2022, get this one down on your shortlist.
+If you're after one of the best smart home sensors of the year, get this one down on your shortlist.